 Are you planning a berry exciting trip to beautiful Berry?
 Yep, that’s right, you can prepare yourself for a whole lot of terrible puns because this blog post is all about BERRY!
-I hadn’t heard of Berry until I started planning a trip down there, to do a stay with Anthony and Louise at Mt Hay Retreat.
-Once I arrived, I realised it’s a strong contender for my favourite little Aussie town.
+I hadn’t heard of Berry until I started planning a trip down there, to stay with Anthony and Louise at Mt Hay Retreat.
+Once I arrived, I realised it was a strong contender for my favourite little Aussie town.
 I just fell in love with the place and can very much see myself settling down on a farm there with a lot of rescue animals and some good quality Wi-fi.

 Berry is a place you’ll find to be warm and welcoming as well as incredibly beautiful.
 You’re treated to a country town with a chic city edge, mountains and a short drive to the ocean as well as loads of great food, drink and entertainment to be had.
 If you’re looking for a fantastic weekend escape close to Sydney, look no further than Berry.
 Even if you aren’t from Sydney, I’d highly recommend putting Berry on your travel bucket list and making a trip to this gorgeous spot when you get the chance.
 I cannot wait to go back myself.

 Did you know there’s an amazing place in Berry called The Famous Berry Donut Van?
 Ahhhh yes, it’s a real thing and it’s some kind of wonderful.
 You guys, they have been serving up top-notch cinnamon donuts for 55 years and they’re everything your Homer Simpson dreams are made of.
 Don’t miss out!

 2. Visit Shoalhaven Heads